 The best candidates are men who are bald over a relatively small proportion of their scalp and who have a large area of donor hairs.
-But the hair color is also factor.
-Men with light colored or salt-and-pepper hair look more natural after surgery because these types of hair make for better matches.
-Also, thin hair makes for a better blend than thick hair.
+Hair color, texture, and waviness or curliness may also affect the outcome of the surgery.

 How Is the Surgery Done?

-Doctors can achieve natural results by transplanting very small grafts (micrografts) of hair into the bald area in groups of one, two, and three hair follicles.
+Doctors can achieve natural results by transplanting small grafts called micrografts of hair into the bald area in groups of one, two, and three hair follicles.
 The grafts are placed close together, and the result is denser hair growth that is more natural looking.

 Aside from grafting, there are other procedures used in hair restoration.
 For example,